decant09/bokeh/README.md

 - I want the website to be responsive to the device screen size that I am using.
 - I want to be able to explore the website without registering or signing up.
 - I want a feed page to display all posts with the most recent posts to be displayed at the top.
-- I want the feed page to be paginated to that I don't hhve to scroll to see all posts.
+- I want the feed page to be paginated so that I don't have to scroll to see all posts.
 - I want to be able to enlarge post images to the see the detail more clearly.
 - I want to see who made the post, and when, by having a username, profile image and date displayed beside the post.
 - I want the post to have a title.